rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Start with providing drinks or snacks if you have them, and welcoming people.
 * Unless you all know each other well, use name tags to make it easier to refer to each other, get everyone to introduce themselves and consider a small icebreaker exercise.
-* Have the facilitator set a few brief guidelines for the discussion, especially if there are a few new people.
+* Have the facilitator set a few brief guidelines for the discussion, especially if there are a few new people.
 * Have the facilitator introduce the topic for ~2 minutes, or if reading was completed in advance, ask some members to summarise the reading briefly.
 * Read or view the material if it wasn’t assigned as pre-reading.
 * Allow people to spend ~5 minutes looking over and thinking about the discussion sheet questions.